atbcb/ICTTestingBaseline/docs/13DataTables.md

    * For any HTML `<table>`, each header cell (`<th>` or `<td>`) can be marked up with a unique `ID` attribute AND associated to its data cells by including the ID value in the `<td headers=>` attribute.
    * For ARIA `role="table"`: each column header must have `role=columnheader` and each row header must have `role="rowheader"`.

-#### Test Results
+### Test Results
-* If any of the above tests fail, this SC and baseline fail
+* If any of the above tests fail, SC 1.3.1 fails and Baseline 13 fails.

+## Test Procedures for 2.4.6 Headings and Labels
+### Select/Identify Content
+All content/data presented in columns and/or rows where understanding of the content requires association to column and/or row headers, including data organized in tables designated with explicit programmatic markup, i.e., using the `<table>` element or ARIA `role="table"`

+### Test Instructions
+1. Check that the text provided for the data table column and row headers describes its section of the content.

+### Test Results
+* If the above test fails, SC 2.4.6 fails and Baseline 13 fails.

 ## Advisory
-### Techniques
+### WCAG 2.0 Techniques
+The following sufficient techniques  were considered when developing this test procedure for this baseline requirement:
-  * H43: Using id and headers attributes to associate data cells with header cells in data tables
+  * [H43](https://www.w3.org/TR/WCAG20-TECHS/H43.html): Using id and headers attributes to associate data cells with header cells in data tables
-  * H51: Using table markup to present tabular information
+  * [H51](https://www.w3.org/TR/WCAG20-TECHS/H51.html): Using table markup to present tabular information
-  * H63: Using the scope attribute to associate header cells and data cells in data tables
+  * [H63](https://www.w3.org/TR/WCAG20-TECHS/H63.html): Using the scope attribute to associate header cells and data cells in data tables